From 1 July 2014, the Medicines Amendment Act 2013 and Misuse of Drugs Amendment Regulations 2014 come into effect.

 The Regulations are also being changed to allow prescriptions for controlled drugs to be electronically generated (rather than requiring handwritten prescriptions).
 Prescribers will still be required to sign all controlled drug prescriptions.

 This change includes a requirement that the Director-General of Health approve the specific systems used for electronically generating prescriptions.
 Systems will only be approved to generate prescriptions if they:

 - are robust and secure

-- have a data feed to Medicines Control and Sector Services (units within the Ministry of Health with responsibility for monitoring of controlled drug prescribing and payment services).
+- have a data feed to Medicines Control and Sector Operations (units within the Ministry of Health with responsibility for monitoring of controlled drug prescribing and payment services).

 The change to the Regulations to allow electronically generated prescriptions will come into effect on 1 July 2014.
 However, prescribers will not be able to start issuing electronically generated prescriptions for controlled drugs immediately as the IT system to support this is still under development.